 BetMGM Sportsbook At Gila Rivers Hotels

-BetMGM also offers sports betting in Phoenix.
-Even though the retail sportsbooks will be located in Gila Rivers Hotels and Casinos, which are located in surrounding cities such as Chandler and Glendale, BetMGM also offers online sports betting.
+BetMGM is also expected to offer sports betting in Phoenix.
+Even though the retail sportsbooks are expected to be located in Gila Rivers Hotels and Casinos, which are located in surrounding cities such as Chandler and Glendale, BetMGM also offers online sports betting.

 New bettors receive a risk-free bet of up to $600 as a welcome bonus through the app, but unfortunately not at the retail sportsbook.